jsomsanith-tlnd/talend-app/README.md

 ## @talend/app-http

-This module helps the http configuration
+This module helps with the http configuration
 * global configuration
 * specific configuration per request